 How will effort and sacrifice be measured, and by whom?

-Albert’s belief in the “need for an external measure,” opens the door to the same evil he opposes — a professional class of bureaucrats who weigh and measure who does what.
-The only alternative would be a society where everyone is so involved in weighing and measuring that no work would ever get done!
+Albert’s belief in the “need for an external measure,” opens the door to the same evil he opposes — either a professional class of bureaucrats weigh and measure who does what and who is entitled to what, or everyone is involved in such weighing and measuring and no real work gets done.

-PARECON is not egalitarian because it divides society into two groups: those who can work; and those who can’t.
+PARECON is not egalitarian because it divides society into those who can work and those who cannot.
 While Albert assures us that the needs of the second group would be met, this is still a two-class system; some are rewarded on the basis of effort, and others are provided for on the basis of need or charity.
-The only way around this problem is a socialist society where everyone contributes what they can, and production is organized to ensure that everyone receives what they need.
+The only way around this problem is a socialist society where everyone contributes what they can, and everyone takes what they need.

-While Albert rightly condemns capitalism as “a thug’s economy, a heartless economy, a base and vile and largely boring economy,” he rejects the only force that can defeat it — the coordinated power of the working class — and the only strategy that can put the working class in power — revolutionary marxism.
+Albert rightly condemns capitalism as “a thug’s economy, a heartless economy, a base and vile and largely boring economy.”
+However, he rejects the only force that can defeat it — the organized power of the working class — and the only strategy that can put the working class in power — revolutionary marxism.
 What he offers instead is idealism, insisting that, “we need to incorporate classless values and structures in our demands, our process, our projects, and our movements.”
 This is bad advice.
 The more workers cooperate with employers, the more they are exploited.